David-Reset/Concrete-Structures-Constructability-Framework/tools/triage-rating-rubric.md

 * **Exclude as a patch.** Reserve `triageExclude` for routing between genuinely competing entries; never to silence an entry a sloppy positive trigger over-fires. **And every exclude owes a receiving entry**: name the entry that picks the reader up on the excluded fact, and check its trigger actually fires there.
 An exclude with nothing behind it is a silent recall hole — the most dangerous defect in the system, and the validator cannot see it.
 Beware copying an exclude from a sibling: one that correctly routes a *system-choice* entry away will silently kill a *supply* or *detailing* entry that nothing supersedes.
 * **The self-silencing question.** A question whose answer is biased toward hiding the entry — usually because it asks the author to grade their own work.
 The problem is the bias, not that it's a judgment; the fix is to reframe as an additive "would X help?", not to pretend a real judgment call is an observable fact.
 * **Vocabulary drift.** A trigger referencing a fact not defined in `triageConfig` never fires (flagged as an unknown fact).
 Add the gate or question first, then build on it.
+* **Topic-similarity links.** Linking entries because they share a tag, element, material, phase or dimension.
+That duplicates search/filter behaviour and creates a noisy web rather than a useful route.
+* **Duplicate mutual links.** Storing both A→B and B→A even though the Data Manager already treats one authored relationship as mutual.
+This creates duplicated data and competing notes.
+* **Link as a trigger patch.** Adding a link because an entry is not surfacing where it should.
+Fix the trigger; links only help after the reader has already reached an entry.

+---

+## Step 5 — Route onward with related entries

+Once an entry has the right scope and trigger, review its **related-entry links**.
+These are part of triage because they route the reader between constructability decisions.
+They do **not** affect whether the entry surfaces in guided triage.

+Use one test:

+> **If the reader has opened this entry, does the other entry answer a different but directly connected design question that materially helps them continue the same constructability review?**

+A relationship normally earns its place when it is one of these:

+* **Companion** — the same design choice creates a distinct constructability consequence covered by another entry.
+* **Handoff** — resolving this entry naturally exposes the next design decision covered by the other entry.
+* **Alternative / contrast** — two distinct options or issues are likely to be weighed together and the second entry helps make that comparison.
+* **Dependency** — acting on this entry makes another constructability check directly relevant.

+A shared word, tag, dimension, element, material or phase is **not** enough. *"Both are about slabs"*, *"both are formwork"* and *"both sit in Logistics"* are topic similarity, not routing.
+Search and filters already handle similarity.
+Related links should carry a reader to a useful next decision.

+**Zero links is valid.** Do not manufacture relationships for completeness.
+Prefer a few strong routes over a dense web of weak ones.
+If several links are proposed, ask whether each would still be useful if the entry titles were hidden and only the design questions remained.

+### The link note

+Every authored relationship should have a short note answering **why open this next?** The note is reader-facing.
+It should describe the connection, not merely repeat the target entry title.

+Good: *"If larger slab bars are retained, also review whether on-site bending becomes a logistics constraint."*

+Weak: *"Related reinforcement entry."*

+### Link hygiene

+* A related link must point to a real entry id and never to itself.
+* The Data Manager treats a relationship as **mutual**: author the pair once.
+Do not store both A→B and B→A merely to make each appear on the other entry.
+* Do not use `relatedEntries` to patch a bad trigger or a failed scope decision.
+A link cannot rescue an entry that should have surfaced but did not.
+* Do not use an ordinary related-entry link to encode the branching **decision path** used by the reactive-ground family. `decisionPath` is a separate routing structure because the branch itself carries meaning.
+* Removing an existing link is an explicit decision.
+Do not infer removal just because an AI did not suggest the link again.

+### AI review of links

+An AI reviewing related entries must be given a compact catalogue of the **whole current framework**, not only the entries selected for review.
+Otherwise it cannot discover a useful relationship to an unselected entry.

+For each reviewed entry, the AI may propose only:

+* **add** a relationship;
+* **update the note** on an existing relationship; or
+* **remove** an existing relationship that clearly fails the routing test.

+Each proposal must name the target entry id and state the reason.
+Nothing is applied automatically; every link change remains a maintainer decision.

+### Link quality — the self-check

+* **Well-routed** — every link leads to a distinct, directly useful next design decision; notes explain why; there are no duplicates or self-links.
+* **Acceptable** — the relationship is useful but broad, and the note makes the reason clear enough that a reader can decide whether to continue.
+* **Mis-routed** — the link exists only because of shared topic/tags, duplicates the same pair in both directions, points to an unrelated decision, or is being used to compensate for a trigger or scope defect.
+Remove or re-route it.

 ---